IMTMarburg/TP53_SGE/README.md

 Expected output is a folder with counted sequences and a summary table, that will list each of the Exon 5 input sequences with a count of 1.

+Execution time should be 10 seconds on an average computer.

 ## System requirements